karizma/music-cli/README.md

 This is a simple command line tool to help with music-related tasks.
 The primary usage is the querying it provides which allows you to quickly select the songs you want to play.
-This is **not** a music player, it does not provide a TUI or GUI, and it uses VLC internally.
+This is **not** a music player.
+It does not provide a TUI or GUI, and it uses VLC internally.

 For playlists and grouping of songs, it has a tag system.
-The tags and data are stored in your `$MUSIC_PATH/tags.json`.
+The tags are stored in `$MUSIC_PATH/tags.json`.

 ## Requirements